Polytechnic Institute

 AAI 3303.
 Machine Learning I.3 Credit Hours.

-Prerequisite: C S 1213 and MATH 1914 or MATH 2123 or MATH 2423.
+Prerequisite: POLY 1203 and co-requisite AAI 4003.
 This course reviews the machine learning (ML) process and presents a set of basic ML methods.
 The course describes proper modeling techniques, including model evaluation and hyperparameter tuning.
 The course presents some methods from basic ML categories: supervised learning including regression and classification, and unsupervised learning.
 For each method, its mathematical intuition is presented with applied programming.
 (F)

 AAI 3313.
 Machine Learning II.3 Credit Hours.